REFORMATION FOOD PANTRY.

 Good Neighbors Refugee Resettlement Team

-Started by Reformation during Advent 2016, eight Capitol Hill Congregations partner with Lutheran Social Services (LSSNCA) to provide furnishings and others support to refugees.
-We’ve resettled 39 families, mostly from Afghanistan who have been recommended by a US military officer for Special Immigrant Visas (SIVs).
-LSS is also a recipient of Reformation’s Anniversary Campaign Fund tithe.
+Started by Reformation during Advent 2016, eight Capitol Hill Congregations partner with Lutheran Social Services (LSSNCA) to provide furnishings and other supports to refugees.
+We’ve resettled 112 families, mostly from Afghanistan who have been recommended by a US military officer for Special Immigrant Visas (SIVs).
+LSS was also a recipient of Reformation’s Anniversary Campaign Fund tithe.
 In addition to resettling families, LSS also supports unaccompanied minor refugees from Central America and Africa.
 For more on LSS’s local resettlement work visit LSSNCA website.

 Reformation members are involved in international relationships on many levels – in the synod’s global mission committee; lifting up global partnerships through travel, study, music, friendship, advocacy, and prayer; and serving in professional capacities in a broad range of international church, nonprofit, governmental, and private organizations.
 In addition to connecting with the global church through the ELCA and Lutheran World Federation, Reformation has a few special, direct connections with churches in El Salvador, Namibia, Palestine and Israel, as well as with Lutheran World Relief.